Scrypto Test

 Test Environment

-At the heart of this testing framework is the TestEnvironment struct which encapsulates a self-contained instance of the Radix Engine (EncapsulatedRadixEngine).
-It is called a self-contained instance of the engine since it has the entire engine stack from substate database, scrypto and native vms, track, system config, and kernel.
+At the heart of this testing framework is the TestEnvironment struct which encapsulates a self-contained instance of the Radix Engine, consisting of the entire engine stack from substate database, scrypto and native vms, track, system config, and kernel.

 Native blueprints are able to interact and make invocations to the engine through the ClientApi.
-To maintain the abstraction that a test in scrypto-test is a function in a native blueprint the TestEnvironment implements the ClientApi as well, allowing users of the TestEnvironment to get the current actor, read substate, call methods and functions, and everything else allowed for by the client sub-apis.
+The TestEnvironment implements the ClientApi as well, allowing tests to get the current actor, read substate, call methods and functions, etc.

 Blueprint Test Bindings